Privacy Policy

 - Website errors: server-side endpoint exceptions and uncaught browser-side JavaScript errors on hypervoice.app, throttled per-signature and size-capped

-- Platform bucket: a single label (Windows / macOS / iOS / Android / Linux) inferred from your browser's user-agent on first dashboard visit, used to route Mac/Linux visitors away from the Windows-only installer
+- Platform bucket: a single label (Windows / macOS / iOS / Android / Linux) inferred from your browser's user-agent on first dashboard visit, used to route visitors to the right per-platform installer (Windows, Linux, macOS)

 What we never collect: the content of what you dictate or what Whisper transcribes, any character or word count or hash derived from that text, contents of form inputs or dashboard fields, cookie or localStorage values, keystrokes outside the recording hotkey, files on your machine, or general browsing data.